 Step 7 Improve activities, based on the findings of the assessment.

-The Health Extension Practitioner, Halima Gebre works in Gorbessa kebele.
+The health professional, Halima Gebre works in Gorbessa community.
 The village is located in a very remote area where there is no access to any kind of transportation.
 Most pregnant women from the village have no access to transport even if difficult situations arise during their delivery.
 There is no track or road for cars to travel between the village and the nearby district where the hospital is situated.
 This year four pregnant women with obstructed labour have died.
 Most of the community members would not be able to carry a stretcher as far as the hospital.

-If you were a Level IV Health Extension Practitioner in this community, what action would you take to help these kinds of mothers?
+If you were a health professional in this community, what action would you take to help these kinds of mothers?
 How would you mobilise the community to solve these problems?
 Obviously this is a big problem and would take a lot of detailed working out.
-However look again at the steps in the cycle (Figure 19.8), to see if you can begin to map out some of the principles you might use.
+However look again at the steps in the cycle, to see if you can begin to map out some of the principles you might use.